y2kbugger/weeklyreview_todotxt/README.md

 - I want the integer part of a project to be hidden in the UI so that it doesn't clutter the view
 - I want to be able to have a heirarchy of checklists that can be checked of all at once e.g. `travel.international `
   - sections could be sorted by integer subproject e.g. `+^grocery.1.produce` `+^grocery.2.dairy`
-- I want an easy way to undo an accidental action e.g. reset, completion so that I can quickly recover from mistakes.
 - I want to be able to create a subproject via an initial '.' in the entry box so that I can quickly create a subproject
 - I want visual feedback while designating a subproject so that I can see that it is being created.
   - Also add hint in the entry box placeholder